 In Southern Oregon it seems new wineries are springing up left and right, especially in 2017 when 44 new wineries alone opened in the region.
 Whether you’re a local or a tourist, tasting Southern Oregon wines in the area isn’t as daunting as it may be.
-Meet Natasha Hopkins, Southern Oregon’s newest tour de force on the booming wine and hospitality scene, and owner of The Rogue Grape, Medford’s only downtown wine bar.
+Meet Natasha Hopkins, Southern Oregon’s newest tour de force on the booming wine and hospitality scene, and owner of The Rogue Grape, one of the Rogue Valley’s top wine bars.

 Hopkins spent nearly two decades as a Bay Area loan processor.
 On weekends she and her husband played live music at a local wine bar in California for free wine.
 Those evenings of live music and wine discovery fostered Hopkins’s interest and dream of opening a wine bar.
 Her dream firmly took hold in 2010 when they visited Southern Oregon for the first time.